-GST Collections Rises 10 Pc To Rs 1.64 Lakh Cr In Dec
+GST collections rises 10 pc to Rs 1.64 lakh cr in Dec

 “The gross GST revenue collected in the month of December, 2023 is Rs 1,64,882 crore out of which CGST is Rs 30,443 crore, SGST is Rs 37,935 crore, IGST is Rs 84,255 crore (including Rs 41,534 crore collected on import of goods) and cess is Rs 12,249 crore (including Rs 1,079 crore collected on import of goods),” it said.

 Notably, this marks the seventh month so far this year with collections exceeding Rs 1.60 lakh crore, it said.
-(Agencies)
+(PTI)